Imagine yourself standing completely alone in a small room surrounded by high walls with no light.

 It may turn out, for example, that you got illegally jailed because you once accidentally offended a policeman or failed to satisfy the demands of your creditors.
 You may even begin angrily cursing the state which values its police officers more than you or the laws that failed to protect you.
 But does it really matter now?
 Regardless of what led to the outcome, you are still in that room hungry and scared.
 And free?

 Yes, you are free and you have an endless variety of choices.
 You can accept the situation, give up fighting or make another effort to break down the door.
-You can even chose not to chose.
+You can even choose not to chose.

 “By locking me up here, they deprived me of my freedom,” will be rotating in your mind.
 But did they?
 They rid you of many other options, yet they didn’t and never would take away your freedom to question reality and, consequently, yourself.
 That being said, your inner freedom always remains with you.
 Yet do you want it?